ProjectMilou/backend/README.md

 The Authentication of users can be viewed at `auth/auth.js`.
 It uses a generator as well as a secret to generate a [JSON web token (JWT)](https://jwt.io/), which has to be passed as a bearer token in the header of requests, that should only work for signed-in users.
+This JWT token is valid for 24 hours, afterwards it has to be renewed.

 ## Endpoints